 Keep Your Bedroom Quiet

-Being startled out of a deep sleep by your partner getting out of bed can throw you into a long night.
+Being startled out of a deep sleep by a dog barking every hour can make for a long night!

 Ideally, you should wake up as few times as possible during the night.

-That is why we suggest equipping your bedroom with a beautiful rug.
+One way to do this is by equipping your bedroom with a beautiful rug.
 It keeps the noise level in your bedroom down at night, especially when someone is walking across the floor!
 Beyond that, it gives you a warm, soft place to put your feet when you crawl out of bed in the morning.